cvpose/custom_handmarks_python/docs/access_landmarks.md

+---
+title: Access Landmarks
+nav_order: 2
+parent: Guide
+---
-# How to Access Landmarks by Name or Index
+# Access Landmarks

 Once you've defined and registered virtual landmarks using `virtual_landmark_python`, you can access them similarly to MediaPipe landmarks—either by **name** (via a registered string) or by **index** (to access the actual 3D point).